2050plus/2050plus/doc/supply_demand.rst

 Industry demand is split into a dozen different sectors with specific energy demands, process emissions of carbon dioxide, as well as existing and prospective mitigation strategies.

 The Subsection overview below provides a general description of the modelling approach for the industry sector.
 The following subsections describe the current energy demands, available mitigation strategies, and whether mitigation is exogenously fixed or co-optimised with the other components of the model for each industry subsector in more detail.
-See details for Iron and Steel (see :ref:`Iron and Steel`), Chemicals Industry and Ammonia (see :ref:`Chemicals Industry`), Non-metallic Mineral products , Non-ferrous Metals , and other Industry Subsectors.
+See details for Iron and Steel (see :ref:`Iron and Steel<iron_and_steel>`), Chemicals Industry and Ammonia (see :ref:`Chemicals Industry<chemicals_industry>`), Non-metallic Mineral products , Non-ferrous Metals , and other Industry Subsectors.

 .. _Overview: